What is Adult ADHD?

 Adult Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental condition characterised by persistent patterns of inattention, impulsivity, and hyperactivity that interfere significantly with everyday functioning and quality of life.
-Often misunderstood or overlooked, ADHD can profoundly impact adults, influencing relationships, career progress, and overall emotional well-being.
+Often misunderstood or overlooked, ADHD can profoundly impact adults and influence relationships, career progress, and emotional wellbeing.

-Many adults with ADHD were either never diagnosed during childhood or had symptoms that were not pronounced enough to attract clinical attention.
-Childhood ADHD symptoms may sometimes be subtle, resulting in adults who grow up feeling chronically overwhelmed, stressed, and misunderstood without understanding why.
+Many adults with ADHD were never diagnosed during childhood or had symptoms that were not pronounced enough to attract clinical attention.
+Childhood ADHD symptoms may be subtle, resulting in adults who grow up feeling chronically overwhelmed, stressed, or misunderstood without understanding why.

-The lived experience of adults with undiagnosed or sub-threshold ADHD shares significant similarities with trauma syndromes and burnout.
-These parallels include:
+The lived experience of adults with undiagnosed or subthreshold ADHD can share similarities with trauma syndromes and burnout.
+These patterns often include:

-- Chronic stress: Continuous effort to manage undiagnosed ADHD symptoms can lead to persistent stress, emotional exhaustion, and feelings of helplessness.
+- Chronic stress: Ongoing efforts to manage ADHD symptoms can contribute to emotional exhaustion and reduced resilience.

-- High allostatic load: The body’s cumulative stress response—known as allostatic load—is often elevated, reflecting the ongoing mental, emotional, and physiological strain similar to prolonged trauma.
+- High allostatic load: The cumulative effect of stress on the body is often elevated, similar to prolonged trauma or long-term pressure.

 Recognising Adult ADHD